rverdile/zest/release/docs/ContainerContainerPushRepository.md

 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetDescription

-`func (o *ContainerContainerPushRepository) GetDescription() string`

-GetDescription returns the Description field if non-nil, zero value otherwise.

-### GetDescriptionOk

-`func (o *ContainerContainerPushRepository) GetDescriptionOk() (*string, bool)`

-GetDescriptionOk returns a tuple with the Description field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetDescription

-`func (o *ContainerContainerPushRepository) SetDescription(v string)`

-SetDescription sets Description field to given value.

-### HasDescription

-`func (o *ContainerContainerPushRepository) HasDescription() bool`

-HasDescription returns a boolean if a field has been set.

-### SetDescriptionNil

-`func (o *ContainerContainerPushRepository) SetDescriptionNil(b bool)`

- SetDescriptionNil sets the value for Description to be an explicit nil

-### UnsetDescription
-`func (o *ContainerContainerPushRepository) UnsetDescription()`

-UnsetDescription ensures that no value is present for Description, not even an explicit nil
-### GetRetainRepoVersions

-`func (o *ContainerContainerPushRepository) GetRetainRepoVersions() int64`

-GetRetainRepoVersions returns the RetainRepoVersions field if non-nil, zero value otherwise.

-### GetRetainRepoVersionsOk

-`func (o *ContainerContainerPushRepository) GetRetainRepoVersionsOk() (*int64, bool)`

-GetRetainRepoVersionsOk returns a tuple with the RetainRepoVersions field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetRetainRepoVersions

-`func (o *ContainerContainerPushRepository) SetRetainRepoVersions(v int64)`

-SetRetainRepoVersions sets RetainRepoVersions field to given value.

-### HasRetainRepoVersions

-`func (o *ContainerContainerPushRepository) HasRetainRepoVersions() bool`

-HasRetainRepoVersions returns a boolean if a field has been set.

-### SetRetainRepoVersionsNil

-`func (o *ContainerContainerPushRepository) SetRetainRepoVersionsNil(b bool)`

- SetRetainRepoVersionsNil sets the value for RetainRepoVersions to be an explicit nil

-### UnsetRetainRepoVersions
-`func (o *ContainerContainerPushRepository) UnsetRetainRepoVersions()`

-UnsetRetainRepoVersions ensures that no value is present for RetainRepoVersions, not even an explicit nil
 ### GetName

 `func (o *ContainerContainerPushRepository) GetName() string`